mwilck/build-multipath/README.md

 Scripts and helpers for building multipath-tools and running the CI.
 Work in progress.

+## License

+Copyright (c) 2021 Martin Wilck, SUSE LLC

+All files in this project are licensed under the [GNU General Public License v2.0](COPYING), or any later version. **THE CODE IS PROVIDED WITHOUT WARRANTY OF ANY KIND**.
+Refer to the license text for details.

 ## Github workflows

 The project contains workflows that build a subset of the containers defined